 Because weeds are classified as “warm-season or cool-season” according to the temperature at which they germinate, we can address a particular weed we may have by timing the application of pre-emergent appropriately.
 I’ve said it before, and I’ll say it again: Timing is everything when dealing with weed control!

 You have all probably heard of the dangers of using “Weed and Feed” products on your lawns.
 This primarily relates to the POST-EMEREGENT BROADLEAF WEED KILLER products sold in the spring.
 Pre-emergent products are much safer to use around established trees, as they only stop weeds from germinating, and are not active in killing established roots.
+Do not use them under trees that produce fruit or nuts for consumption.
 Always read label directions for additional precautions.

 We have both Organic and Chemical forms of pre-emergent available for use in the landscape.
 When using the Chemical forms, please read the instructions on the bag regarding how long to keep kids and pets off the lawn after application.
 In most cases, it is long enough for the lawn to dry after watering the product in, but be sure to check specifics.